Close Menu

 Over the years, SSA’s laws regarding alcohol and drugs have changed.
 In 1996, the SSA changed the law about on drug addiction and alcoholism in Social Security cases.
 Prior to that time, you could get benefits if alcoholism or drug addiction kept you from working.

-Today, it is not possible to receive SSD and SSI benefits if drug addiction or alcoholism is a “material factor” in your case.
+Today, it is not possible to receive SSDI and SSI benefits if drug addiction or alcoholism is a “material factor” in your case.
 The SSA considers addiction “material” to your case if it is the main reason you are unable to work.
 You cannot receive SSD benefits if your physical or mental conditions are due to drug use or alcoholism.
 However, you can be paid benefits if the damage caused by drugs or alcohol is severe.
 For example, if you have liver failure that is not reversible, even if you quit drinking, then you can win benefits.

 ALCOHOLISMdisability benefits